RayHightower/rayhightower.github.octo-broken/source/_posts/2012-08-31-four-steps-five-minutes.markdown

 ####That's Not All...
 We live in a time of continuous & rapid change.
 Once a business has become successful with _The Four Steps_, it's important to remain watchful for new opportunities.
 Good companies become great when they execute consistently over time.

+####Ignite Chicago
+This presentation was created for <a href="http://ignitechi.org">Ignite Chicago</a>.
+Ignite talks are special because speakers are required to present their thoughts in five minutes with slides that auto-advance every fifteen seconds.
+Thank you Stella Fayman and Tim Jahn for organizing the event.

 _Note: A version of this post originally appeared on the [WisdomGroup Blog](http://wisdomgroup.com)._